 \subsection{Comparison to CLAS data}

 A critical test for the model and its various components is to check whether it can describe data at different collision energies.
 To that purpose, we compare our model predictions, with unchanged parameters, to the multiplicity ratio for positively-charged pions measured by the CLAS Collaboration~\cite{CLAS:2021jhm}.
-The lower energy of the beam ($E_e=5.014$ GeV) implies a much lower range of lepton energy transfer variable $\nu$ as compared to the HERMES case, and the applicability of the TMD factorization and framework at such low energy on nuclei is clearly questionable.
-Nevertheless we found, in general, a satisfactory agreement of our model with the data, but some features are worthwhile to be discussed.
+The lower energy of the beam ($E_e=5.014$ GeV) implies a much lower range of lepton energy transfer variable $\nu$ as compared to the HERMES case, and the applicability of the TMD factorization and framework at such low energy on nuclei is questionable.
+Nevertheless, we found, in general, a satisfactory agreement between our model and the data, but some features are worthwhile to discuss.

 In Fig.~(\ref{plot:CLAS_ptbroad_vs_q2}) we present the multi-dimensional multiplicity ratios as a function of $z$ for three $\nu$ ranges and three target nuclei.
 For clarity, we did not show the different $Q^2$ bins in this figure since the dependence on this variable is very weak, a feature also reproduced by our model.
-The simulations reproduces very well the $z$-shapes accross different values of $\nu$ and $A$ while it slightly overshoots the multiplicity ratio for the light target (carbon) and slightly undershoots the one on the heavier target (lead).
+The simulations reproduces very well the $z$-shapes across different values of $\nu$ and $A$ while it slightly overshoots the multiplicity ratio for the light target (carbon) and slightly undershoots the one on the heavier target (lead).
 The data does not show a dependence on $\nu$ in contrast with HERMES results, a feature reproduced by our model in this energy range.
 In the same figure, we present our calculation with absorption switched off, \textsl{i.e.} setting $n_{att}=1$ in Eq.~(\ref{eq:absorption}), in dotted lines.
 Comparing the two sets, one may observe that the impact of absorption for this data set is maximal and increasing in going from light to heavier nuclei, a direct consequence of the correlation introduced by the absorption mechanism in Eq.~(\ref{eq:absorption}).